-One of the primary responsibilities of Qatar Rail is control & enforcement of third party developments (building & infrastructure) within the Rail-Protection-Zone by issuing Non-Objection Certificates throughout the planning, design, construction and hand-over/operational phases pursuant to Law 10 of 2014 (refer also to MME Directive, letter 75178/2017 dated 22 March 2017).
+One of the primary responsibilities of Qatar Rail Permitting is control & enforcement of third party developments (building & infrastructure & utilities) within the Rail-Protection-Zone by issuing Non-Objection Certificates throughout the planning, design, construction and hand-over/operational phases.
+Additional administrative control mechanisms like Permit to Work are mandatory for the operational railways.

 It is possible to manually apply via letter; however it is advised to use the Ashghal online application system QDRS/QPRO2 for intended works within the Right-of-Way and the MME Building Permit System for intended works within land parcels.
-Both, building developments and infrastructure projects, have to be re-validated every 6 months (infrastructure) and 1 year (developments).
+Both, building developments and infrastructure/utility projects, have to be re-validated every 6 months (infrastructure) and 1 year (developments).
 Please note that also temporary traffic management schemes require Qatar Rails NOC since especially metro stations with their multiple access points; pedestrian movements, taxi & buss arrivals and departures are highly susceptible to disruption by any outside factor.

 No entity or person shall commence the design, construction, repair, maintenance or removal of any intended third party asset under/above/near a railway without obtaining written approval from Qatar Rail who owns, operates and controls of the railway within the Rail-Protection-Zone.

 Every owner of a third party asset to be installed or already installed under a railway shall at all times maintain the asset in good order and condition so that:

 Please familiarize yourself with our requirements and policy.